End of life

 The Working Party has used the survey results to guide further activities in this area, and collaborating with the RACP’s Education Department to promote resources and training on end-of life issues for Fellows and trainees.

-Recent submissions, position statements and media
+Recent submissions and media

 How can I contribute my expertise?